tearoom1/kirby-meta-kit/README.md

 This plugin is licensed under a commercial [LICENSE](LICENSE).

-License activation is required for AI generation and saving changes from the Meta Kit Panel area.
+Without activation, the frontend SEO snippet, sitemap, and robots.txt remain fully functional.
-The frontend SEO snippet, sitemap, and robots.txt remain fully functional without activation.
+License activation is only required for AI generation and saving changes from the Meta Kit Panel area.

 ---